I won a small claims case, but the defendant has not paid. What recourse is available?

 This article clarifies: How long does the defendant legally have to pay?
 Does the plaintiff need to send a demand?
 What options does a plaintiff have when the defendant fails to pay?
 What is the most reliable way to recover the money?

-I Received a Judgment in My Favor; What Should I Do?
+I Received a Judgment in My Favor.
+What Should I Do?

 • When the court gives instructions to the plaintiff in the judgment: Sometimes, the court directs the plaintiff to serve the judgment on the defendant.
 In such cases, the defendant must pay within X days as specified in the judgment, commencing from the date of service.
 A registered letter with proof of delivery should be sent to the defendant, specifying the payment demand and bank account details.
 See: Example of Payment Demand Following Judgment